Zilong-Li/vcfppR/README.md

 ## `vcfcomp`: compare two VCF files and report concordance

-Want to investigate the concordance between two VCF files? `vcfcomp` is the utility function you need!
+Want to investigate the concordance between two VCF files? `vcfcomp` is the utility function you need\!
 For example, in benchmarkings, we intend to calculate the genotype correlation between the test and the truth.

 ``` r